jjessicalu/recipes-eda-modeling/README.md

 2. Interactions where there was no rating was given a 0, which heavily skews with finding different summary statistics and overall distribution, so I had to first replace that with NA.
 3. Since multiple people have different ratings to the same recipes, I had to groupby each recipe and create a column that shows the average rating of a recipe.
 Afterwards, to make the nutrition_list more usable, I created a individual column for each nutrition (calories, sodium, etc.) and had their corresponding nutriton values for each column.
 4. I removed rows where there are extreme outliers that don't make sense (e.g. a recipe that takes 1M+ minutes) as these recipes could be submitted by anyone and could be inaccurate.
-5. I then dropped columns that would be uncessary in exploring the data (review, user_id, recipe_id, date).
+5. I then dropped columns that would be unnecessary in exploring the data (review, user_id, recipe_id, date).

 |    | name                                 |     id |   minutes |   contributor_id | submitted   | tags                                                                                                                                                                                                                        |   n_steps | steps                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              | description                                                                                                                                                                                                                                                          | ingredients                                                                                                                                                                    |   n_ingredients |   rating |   avg_rating |   calories |   total fat |   sugar |   sodium |   protein |   saturated fat |   carbohydrates |
 |---:|:-------------------------------------|-------:|----------:|-----------------:|:------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------:|---------:|-------------:|-----------:|------------:|--------:|---------:|----------:|----------------:|----------------:|